Understanding the laws of nature from the bottom to the top!

 The Master’s degree programme includes a compulsory thesis component (30 ECTS), which corresponds to six months of full-time work.
 The thesis is to be written up as a report based on a combination of a literature review and an original research project that forms the bulk of the thesis.

 The thesis is an independently made research project but the project will be carried out under the guidance of leading researchers in the field at the University of Turku.
 It is expected that the student will be embedded within an active research group or experimental team, thereby providing ample opportunity to discuss results and exchange ideas in a group setting.

-- Quantum Zeno- anti-Zeno transition to a dynamically decoupled system
+- Quantum Zeno- anti-Zeno transition for a dynamically decoupled system.

-The Master’s Degree Programme in Physical and Chemical Sciences has four tracks.
-A short description of each specialisation track is given below.
-You can find more detailed information of tracks from the specific site of each track in this portal (UTU Masters).
+The Master’s Degree Programme of Physical and Chemical Sciences has four tracks.
+A short description of this specialisation track is given below.

 In Theoretical physics, you can specialise in various fields at the forefront of European and international research such as quantum technologies, fundamentals of quantum physics, quantum information and optics, quantum field theory and cosmology.
 You will learn rigorous mathematical and numerical methods to model physical phenomena and solve physical problems with several possible interdisciplinary applications also outside physics.
 Examples are the studies of complex systems, data science, and machine learning.

 The Master of Science degree provides the skills to work in many different kinds of positions within areas such as research and development, education and management, and industry.
 In particular, MSc in theoretical physics offers a deep understanding of the physical world, its structure and functioning as well as practical abilities to work with various other topics.